- Top Rated New York City Divorce Attorney

 What Is the Difference Between Legal and Physical Custody?

 In New York, child support is split into legal custody and physical custody.
 A New York family court can only issue a child custody order until the child becomes a legal adult, which is when he or she becomes 18 years old.
+About 50% of spouses filing for divorce have minor children the State of New York.

-Legal custody refers to a parent’s right under the law to make important decisions about their child, such as where the child will be attending school, the type and level of medical care the child will receive, where the child will live, and what religious beliefs the child will be brought up following.
+In New York, Legal custody refers to a parent’s right under the law to make important decisions about their child, such as where the child will be attending school, the type and level of medical care the child will receive, where the child will live, and what religious beliefs the child will be brought up following.

 Physical custody is also referred to as residential custody in New York.
 It refers to being responsible for the child’s physical care and supervision.
 If the court awards joint physical custody, it means that the child spends an equal amount of time living with each parent.